Are you ready to move to the next phase in your life and business career?

-Once you have established the business point of the cashflow quadrant, there’s additional ventures you’ll be able to put your money, time and energy into.
+Once you have established the this point of the cashflow quadrant, there’s additional ventures you’ll be able to put your money, time and energy into.

-When you’re making enough money from your business, that’s the time you can move onto the next phase in the cashflow quadrant where you can become an investor.
+When you’re making enough money from your business, that’s the time you can move onto the next phase where you can become an investor.